-Access to services in a single location will facilitate the day-to-day living of entrepreneurs.
-The regional government reform will bring together the services for rural entrepreneurs now offered by the Centres for Economic Development, Transport and the Environment (ELY Centres), Regional State Administrative Agencies (AVI), joint municipal authorities and municipalities.
-It is easier to do business with one single organisation.
+Access to services in a single location will make life easier for rural enterprises too.
+The regional government reform will bring together the rural entrepreneur services now offered by the Centres for Economic Development, Transport and the Environment (ELY Centres), Regional State Administrative Agencies (AVI), joint municipal authorities and municipalities.
+It will be easier to do business with one single organisation.

-The main thing is that you will find help and support – including personal advice – at a reasonable distance in all matters concerning your enterprise, including the criteria for support payments, farm relief services and animal health issues.
-Your county will advise you in support payments to farms and matters related to the development of and investments in agricultural holdings.
-Digital services are making fast progress, also enabling virtual access to expert knowledge and assistance.
+The main thing is that you will still find help and support – including personal advice – just a reasonable distance away in all matters concerning your enterprise, including criteria for support payments, farm relief services and animal health issues.
+Your county will advise you in farm support payments and in matters concerning the development of agricultural holdings, including investment.
+Digital services are constantly being improved, also enabling virtual access to expert knowledge and assistance.

 Many entrepreneurs and companies are active in developing their area.
 The regional government and health and social services reform will open up new venues for the residents to get involved in the development of the entire county.
 Decisions on land use policy, transport infrastructure and other strategic and structural matters will be made by elected county councils.
 Other means to make things happen include the right of initiative, various boards and councils, and client panels.
 Better opportunities for citizens’ participation is also in the interest of the companies and business.